etendosoftware/docs/compiled_docs.md

 Etendo has a number of ant tasks which run the test cases:

   * `./gradlew test`: This suite contains all the test cases.
-  * `./gradlew test --tests "module-name.\*"`: This suite contains all the test cases of a particular module. (e.g. `./gradlew test --tests "com.etendoerp.example.\*"`)
+  * `./gradlew test --tests "module-name.*"`: This suite contains all the test cases of a particular module. (e.g. `./gradlew test --tests "com.etendoerp.example.*"`)

-All the test cases are based on the Small Bazaar default data.
+!!! info

-When adding new test classes to Etendo ERP the developer has to always add the test class to the AllAntTaskTests test suite and if it is side effect free and quick to the AllQuickAntTaskTests and if it is side effect free but takes a bit more time to the AntTaskTests test suite.
+    If tests have been implemented or modified for [etendo_core](https://github.com/etendosoftware/etendo_core.git), make sure that the class is included in the `StandaloneTestSuite` or `WebserviceTestSuite`.

 #####  The Result